mmilovanovic87/mmilovanovic87.github.io/_posts/2018-12-23-LinearRegression.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/LinearRegression/distplot.png" alt="Distribution of charges column">

-From the figure above we can conclude that the distribution of "charges" is close enough to normal distribution of data.
-It is a good thing!
+From the figure above we can conclude that the variable "charges" do not possess normal distribution of data, but it has a mixture distribution.
+That could be a problem for getting optimal performances of our model, and we will see in the next announcement how we can easily deal with this problem.

 * Next figure is a heatmap.
 It represents mutual correlation of numerical categories from our dataset.